shikijs/shiki/docs/packages/vitepress.md

 VitePress provides [a few options for customizing Shikiji](https://github.com/vuejs/vitepress/blob/main/src/node/markdown/markdown.ts#L66-L112).
 Learn more about them in the [VitePress documentation](https://vitepress.dev/reference/site-config#markdown).

-## TwoSlash
+## Twoslash

-To enable [TypeScript TwoSlash](/packages/twoslash) (type hover on code snippets) in VitePress, we provide a VitePress plugin for easy setup.
+To enable [TypeScript Twoslash](/packages/twoslash) (type hover on code snippets) in VitePress, we provide a VitePress plugin for easy setup.
 Pre-styled, with [Floating Vue](https://floating-vue.starpad.dev/) to display the type information out side of the code container.

 <Badges name="vitepress-plugin-twoslash" />